 The village harbor is located at the bottom of the lagoon, on the inner side of the long concrete pie.
 The outside is reserved for the pilot vessels and should not be used for mooring.
 The most important feature of the village harbor is that it is very sheltered so head there if you are expecting heavy weather, especially from to south or east (when the hotel harbor is the most vulnerable).
 Other services include toilets (dry), electricity on the pier and close proximity to the village and sights.

 If you do not have access to a boat, you can also visit Utö by ferry.
-One of the many archipelago ferries, m/s Eivor, runs daily from Pärnäs (Nagu/Nauvo) to Utö.
+Take an archipelago ferry, from Pärnäs (Nagu/Nauvo) to Utö.
 And the best thing is that the ferry actually is free!